WICG/nav-speculation/fetch.md

 document in [prerendering browsing contexts][4], because any referrer information exposed from that document does not expose any information about the page's referrer document.
-The most that a speculative page in a [prerendering browsing context][4] could expose about its referrer page is the value of its `document.referrer`, which is subject to the same redaction described earlier in this section, because it is set to the referrering page's `Referer` header.
+The most that a speculative page in a [prerendering browsing context][4] could expose about its referrer page is the value of its `document.referrer`, which is subject to the same redaction described earlier in this section, because it is set to the referrer page's `Referer` header.

 The corollary to this that there is no referrer redaction applied to any other requests initiated from a